zehengl/ez-address-parser-demo/README.md

 4. install deps
 5. run the python app

-Use `pip install -r requirements-dev.txt` for development.
+> Use `pip install -r requirements-dev.txt` for development.
-It will install `pylint` and `black` to enable linting and auto-formatting.

 ## Example